Areas of interest and expertise

 As a Pākeha based in an area of the country with a high Maori population I have been especially interested in the the effects of colonisation and the role of Pākeha in giving effect to Te Tiriti o Waitangi, a document that speaks to all New Zealanders.

-I developed and facilitate short courses and workshops in community building in the disability sector, advocacy, and inclusion.
-All training includes a practicum component so new learning is immediately put into effect, immediately benefiting the people who use services.
+I developed and facilitated short courses and workshops in community building in the disability sector, advocacy, and inclusion.
+All training included a practicum component so new learning was immediately put into effect,benefiting the people who use services.

-Currently (2018) I am working in the Eastern Bay of Plenty, with a group of seniors/kaumatua setting up a new community building organisation to alleviate isolation and vulnerability among seniors/kaumatua.
+From 2016-2022, I worked in my home district of the Eastern Bay of Plenty, with a group of seniors/pakeke setting up a new community building organisation to alleviate isolation and vulnerability among seniors/pakeke.
 This is called Eastern Bay Villages: Te Kokoru Manaakitanga.
-To find out more visit .
+To find out more click here.